Enaghbeg: Enaghbeg National School

 The townland had a National school, which was built in 1896 at a cost of £381.
 It replaced an earlier school, in Rathmore, which was built in 1833.
 Enaghbeg and Richmond National Schools were amalgamated in 1971.

 Megalithic tomb

 Enaghbeg has the remains of a megalithic portal tomb in a field by the road that runs through the center of the townland.
 The site is scheduled for inclusion in the next survey of National Inventory of Architectural Heritage.

 Enaghbeg River

 A tributary of the Deel river that runs through the townland.

 Notable people

 Robert Gill - A locally renowned bone setter who lived to the age of 106.
 He died in January 1930 and came from a long line of family bone setters.
 Although he lived relatively close to Ballina and its railway station, he reportedly had never seen a train.
 His death was announced in a number of Irish local newspapers.

-Patrick (Isaac) Sweeney - Won £5,000 after gambling a penny on the football pools in 1948.
-Although Sweeney was born in Enaghbeg, he won the cash while living in London.
-In 2019 prices the winning was worth £183,167.